tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 elaborates on the container component with hooks along side with a todo list app that implements the pattern.
-Also the definition followed was the same as {% cite post_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}, it seems that there is a consensus that Jason Bonta defined the container component pattern and developers point to him.

-{% cite post_introduction_to_react_design_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+Also the definition followed was the same as {% cite post_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}, it seems that there is a consensus that Jason Bonta defined the container component pattern and developers point to him. {% cite post_introduction_to_react_design_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
 rates the cotainer component as a pattern that provides: separation of concerns, it is reusable and it is testable.

 {% cite post_the_react_redux_container_pattern --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} expands on
-the idea that container component is awere of redux, the same argument made by {% cite post_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}, but in this case, the author gives "the internet" the credit to agree on that.
+the idea that container component is awere of redux, the same argument made by {% cite post_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}, but in this case, the author gives "the internet" the credit to agree on that. {% cite post_2019_reactjs_best_practices --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} has somehow a not so clean definition about container component, also the text mix HoC with presentational components and other patterns.

 ### Conditional rendering

 {% cite post_evolving_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}

-{% cite post_react_conditional_rendering --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+gives his opinions on the conditional rendering pattern and also states that it is a narutal step for developers to separate logic from the actual return code (the code given as example is a ternary if).
+As an alternative to the conditional rendering, the author suggests to use the JSX alternative with `&&`. {% cite post_react_conditional_rendering --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+expands on the JSX alternatives for conditional rendering.

 ### Compound Components

-{% cite post_2019_reactjs_best_practices --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}

-{% cite post_advanced_react_component_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+{% cite post_advanced_react_component_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} and
 {% cite post_five_ways_to_advanced_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+share the same definition, the compound components are components that are distinct, but does not work without the other, they make sense together only.
+Furthermore, {% cite post_advanced_react_component_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} mentions the HTML
+`select` and `option` as an example of compound components. {% cite post_seven_patterns_by_example --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} uses the compount component pattern to build a radio group component, which the user can select only one option between the avaialbe options.

+### Decorated component

+The decorated component is a pattern that does not not appear often,
-{% cite post_seven_patterns_by_example --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+{% cite post_patterns_for_testable_react_components --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+demonstrates the decorated component as a way to decouple components, or even to enhance component features, Redux uses the decorated component pattern to enhance the component props.

+Therefore, the decorated pattern can be used as a way to decouple the component that fetch data with the one that actually uses the data. {% cite post_2019_reactjs_best_practices --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} states that the decorated pattern is the same as HoC.

 ### Higher-Order-Component

-{% cite post_evolving_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+{% cite post_evolving_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} and
 {% cite post_2019_reactjs_best_practices --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}

-{% cite post_advanced_react_component_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+agree on the definition that HoC, in a sense that HoC are decorators. {% cite post_advanced_react_component_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} though, has an argument that the HoC name is misnormer, which is based on his own thoughts.

-{% cite post_five_ways_to_advanced_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+A HoC takes a reactjs component enhances it and then returns the new enhanced component to be used {% cite post_five_ways_to_advanced_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
 {% cite post_simple_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
 {% cite post_advanced_patterns_reactjs --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
 {% cite post_reactjs_in_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}

-{% cite post_patterns_style_composition --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}

 {% cite post_higher_order_components --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+{% cite post_react_component_types_a_complete_overview --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}.

-{% cite post_patterns_for_data_fetching_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+{% cite post_react_patterns_react_and_ramda --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} has a different
+definition, which states that the HoC receives a component as an argument and returns another component.
+This definition is weider than the previous one.
+Often the HoC receives a component and enhance the same component functionality, and returns the same camponent with added behavior, from {% cite post_react_patterns_react_and_ramda --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+would be possible to receive A and then return B.

-{% cite post_5_react_data_fetching --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+Therefore, {% cite post_patterns_for_data_fetching_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+states that HoC is responsbile to fetch data and then propagate to child components.
+This definition is an addition to the previous agreed definition, but does not restrict the pattern to be used as data fetch only. {% cite post_5_react_data_fetching --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} adds that the HoC is used to fetch data and also split data fetching from data presentation.
+For the first time, the HoC is compared as a `container pattern` and not the `decorated component pattern`.

 {% cite post_how_advanced_react_patterns_changed_with_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}

-{% cite post_react_component_types_a_complete_overview --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+explores the HoC in the new era of react hooks.

-{% cite post_react_patterns_react_and_ramda --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+{% cite post_patterns_style_composition --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} has no
+definition statement, though the content is followed with HoC code examples.

 ### Render Props